UCY-LINC-LAB/fogify/docs-code/content/network-qos/_index.md

 Both `delay` and `deviation` are measured in `ms`.
 Finally, users can determine the `distribution` of the delay's values.
-The by-default available distributions are `uniform`, `gaussian`, `pareto` and `paretonormal`, however, users can upload their own ping delay traces and the system generates any custom distribution [TODO add link]()
+The by-default available distributions are `uniform`, `gaussian`, `pareto` and `paretonormal`, however, users can upload their own ping delay traces and the system generates any custom distribution.

 {{<code lang="yaml">}}
 ...